David Hamilton (British politician)

 Sir David Hamilton (born 24 October 1950) is a Scottish Labour Party politician who was the Member of Parliament (MP) for Midlothian from 2001 to 2015.

 Background

 David Hamilton was born in Dalkeith, Midlothian, and was educated at the local Dalkeith High School.
 In 1965, on leaving school, he worked as a miner with the National Coal Board for nineteen years, and remained a member of the National Union of Mineworkers until 1988.
-He was jailed for two months during the 1980s miners' strike.
-This was for the alleged assault on a Dalkeith man and, although bail was denied many times, he was acquitted at trial.
+He was remanded in custody for two months during the 1984–1985 miners' strike for an alleged assault on a Dalkeith man; although bail was denied many times, he was acquitted at trial.
 Hamilton later claimed he had been "fitted up" by the police and security services.
 He worked as an employment training supervisor with Midlothian District Council for two years from 1987, and was appointed as a placement officer for the Craigmillar Festival Society in 1989, becoming the chief executive of Craigmillar Opportunities 1992–2000.